Priteshrathwa/NutriTrack/README.md

 1. **Nutrition Lookup**: Enter a food item to get detailed nutritional information
 2. **AI Chatbot**: Ask questions about food, nutrition, and health
-3. **BMI Calculator**: Calculate your Body Mass Index

-## Contributing

-This is a portfolio project.
-Feel free to fork and modify for your own use.

 ## License

-This project is for educational and portfolio purposes.
+this was college project feel free to use it and modify it